rsreetech/EnsembleDemo/README.md

 # EnsembleDemo
-In this notebook i give a demo of sklearn ensembles
+In this notebook i give a demo of scikit-learn ensembles

 Pre-requisites